 It is important to remember that ALL patients who have any form of sedation must be escorted home by a responsible adult.
 This person is required to stay with the patient for twenty-four hours following the procedure.

-Most patients walk to theatre however, if required, patients can be transported using a hospital trolley.
-All patients will be dressed in a gown, theatre hat and 2 pairs of overshoes prior to going to theatre.
+Most patients walk to theatre or Radiology however, if required, patients can be transported using a hospital trolley or wheelchair.
+All patients will be dressed in a gown, dressing gown, theatre hat and overshoes prior to going to theatre.

-The discharge nurse will contact patients who are coming to the Day Procedure Unit the day after their surgery.
-Day Procedure Unit do this as part of the continuum of care.
+The discharge nurse will contact patients who are coming to the Day Procedure Unit the day after surgery.
+The Day Procedure Unit do this as part of continuum of care.

 Sunbury Day HospitalTheatre / Day Procedure UnitPhone: 97328600